CAVEconnectome/CAVEclient/docs/guide/framework.rst

 with all of the various endpoints.
 In addition, most programmatic access requires the use of authentication tokens.
-In order to collect a given server, datastack name, and user token together into a coherent package that can be used on multiple endpoints, the FrameworkClient builds appropriately configured clients for each of the specific services.
+In order to collect a given server, datastack name, and user token together into a coherent package that can be used on multiple endpoints, the CAVEclient builds appropriately configured clients for each of the specific services.
 Each of the individual services has their own specific documentation as well.